How Inquest Transcription Can Help You Get To The Truth

 Evidence Given to a Coroner Can Support Legal Claims

 Inquest transcription is a sought-after service.
 When someone close to you dies, it can be hard to think straight.
-But, for your own peace of mind, it pays to seek professional advice.
+But, for your own peace of mind, it pays to seek professional legal advice.
 If you have doubts over the cause of death or think negligence could be to blame, talk to a solicitor.
 We work with legal teams across the UK.
 Our professional transcription service offers verbatim written documentation of recorded inquest hearings.

 Our service helps to provide clarity at a time of turmoil.
 Is a death suspicious or the result of care failings?
 Could a corporate manslaughter charge follow?
 A written record of all inquest hearings will give a solicitor a better understanding of what has gone wrong.
 And it will help you pursue a claim against an individual or organisation in the civil court.